 - Simplicity and Craftsmanship versus Electronic Menus -

-There is a reason for all this simplicity. - Most rangefinder cameras produced before 1960 lack even a basic light meter.
-There are no batteries.
-The name of the game is an old-fashioned, mechanical spring driven shutter - and - the quaint use of three manually-set controls - which becomes the holy trinity of setting:
+Most rangefinder cameras produced before 1960 lack even a basic light meter. - Hence, there are no batteries. - The name of the game is an old-fashioned, mechanical spring driven shutter - and - the quaint use of three manually-set controls to set up an exposure:

-- Better or Worse of Just Different -
+- Better or Worse - or - Just Different -

 - Film can be a hassle -

-Film costs a good bit money over the life of a camera.
-The photographer is not able to store a couple of hundred images on a single memory card.
+In addition to film costs over the life of a camera, the photographer is not able to store a couple of hundred images on a single memory card.
 To properly load an 80 year old Leica is a skill set in itself.
-With that said - Loading film is pretty strait forward on most RF cameras design after 1960
+With that said - Loading film is pretty strait forward on most RF cameras that were designed after 1956.

-Second, after the exposures are taken there is more to do than with digital.
-Exposed film needs to be processed - which I feel is best done at home - this means using traditional black and white films.
-D.I.Y development takes about a half to 3/4 of an hour.
+A third consideration is that after the exposures are taken there is more to do to display them than with digital.
+Exposed film needs to be processed - which I feel is best done at home.
+D.I.Y. at home means using traditional black and white films.

 - Film can be digitized -